 Achievement Network i3 Program Evaluation

-Funded by the Federal Government through i3, this project is a rigorous evaluation of The Achievement Network’s (ANet) impact on school outcomes.
-ANet provides interim assessments and data-driven strategies to schools to identify and close gaps in student learning and attempts to embed those strategies into schools’ everyday routines.
-This study is using a school-level random assignment design to estimate the impact of ANet.
-Study sites include districts in Louisiana, Massachusetts, and Illinois.
+Funded by the federal government through the Investing in Innovation (i3) Program and headed by HGSE's Martin West, this project led a rigorous evaluation of The Achievement Network’s (ANet) impact on school outcomes.
+ANet provided interim assessments and data-driven strategies to schools to identify and close gaps in student learning and attempted to embed those strategies into schools’ everyday routines.

 The Achievement Network